 - articulate and develop a unified, restricted, and precise thesis [Critical Thinking & Writing];

 - produce writing that is unified, coherent, detailed, and grammatically, syntactically, and mechanically correct with correct academic documentation and citation [Writing]; and

 - find, evaluate, and ethically use a variety of sources appropriate to academic research writing [Information Literacy].

 Planned Sequence of Topics and/or Learning Activities

-- Research Essay: In addition to the required literary analyses, students will write a 2500-word (approximately 10 typed pages) research paper that demonstrates library research and the use of proper MLA documentation.
+- The research essay demonstrates library research and the use of proper academic documentation.
 The topic should be challenging enough to produce worthwhile investigation and must show evidence of the student's synthesis of source material.
-Bibliography, Works Cited, note cards, outline and/or early draft(s) must be submitted in an appropriately-paced sequence over the course of the semester for evaluation prior to collecting the final draft of the research paper.
-The research paper should show the student's ability to evaluate, explain, analyze, and synthesize sources in defense of an argumentative thesis statement.
+Process assignments such as working bibliography, outline, research notes, and/or early draft(s) must be submitted in an appropriately-paced sequence prior to collecting the final draft of the research paper.
+The research paper should show the student's ability to evaluate, explain, analyze, synthesize, and cite sources in defense of an argumentative thesis statement.
 Research papers cannot be personal essays; reports on a topic, with summaries and sources, but without an argumentative thesis and evaluation; or papers previously submitted.

-- Conduct library research and demonstrate proficiency in the use of research technology, including the on-line catalog, CD Rom, world-wide web, and other appropriate electronic resources;
+- Conduct library research and competently identify potential sources by utilizing research technology, including internet research, standardized databases, the library catalog, and other appropriate electronic resources;

 - Demonstrate proficiency in using reference works, books, periodicals, various electronic source material, and other appropriate resources to find information;

 - Demonstrate skill in using a conventional style of documentation along with an awareness of other documentation styles and academic integrity.